BabyTV: News Corp acquisition and international expansion

-Disney acquisition and discontinuation in certain territories
+Disney acquisition and discontinuation in certain territories and TV providers

 On March 20, 2019, The Walt Disney Company finalized its acquisition of 21st Century Fox.
-Baby TV became a part of Walt Disney Direct-to-Consumer & International with US distribution being taken over by Walt Disney Television.
+BabyTV became a part of Walt Disney Direct-to-Consumer & International with US distribution being taken over by Walt Disney Television.
 It was considered a surplus asset in the deal, due to its properties having no connection to any existing Disney properties or characters, and Disney Junior was already Disney's major preschool and toddler brand.
 The company already had dealt with various issues regarding screen time for newborns and toddlers (including its own controversial Baby Einstein franchise it sold off in 2013), so BabyTV has become de facto depreciated over time by its new ownership.

 On 31 January 2021, Japanese cable providers stopped airing BabyTV.
 On 1 September 2021, BabyTV ceased broadcasting on Now TV.

 On 1 October 2021, BabyTV and numerous other Disney-owned channels would end transmissions in Southeast Asia.
 On 18 October 2021, Disney announced that it would close down BabyTV in India alongside Star World and Star World Premiere HD on 15 March 2023, following similar decisions taken worldwide to close down English general entertainment channels.

 In January 2022, Astro informed its customers that BabyTV would be replaced by Moonbug Kids starting in February.

-In April 2022, some of it's programming has been added to Disney+ in selected European countries.

 On 9 June 2022, BabyTV ceased broadcasting in Latvia, because the TV license was from Russia.

 On 1 October 2022, BabyTV, National Geographic, and National Geographic Wild were closed in Italy, Russia and Belarus discontinuing all active linear TV services owned by Disney in those countries, apart from Disney Channel in Russia.
 BabyTV is still available in Russian and Italian on YouTube.
+That same month in 2022, BabyTV was removed from Dish Network.

 Baby Network Limited was liquidated in September 2023.
 That same month, Charter Communications in the United States dropped BabyTV and its Spanish language simulcast, among several other channels, from Spectrum to retain carriage of other Disney networks and pick up Disney+ streaming plans.
-Focusing solely on Disney+ and Disney+ Hotstar, The Walt Disney Company ceased broadcasting in Southeast Asia, Hong Kong, Korea, and Philippines in October 2023.
-Services in Taiwan were shut down in December.
+Focusing solely on Disney+ and Disney+ Hotstar, The Walt Disney Company ceased broadcasting in Southeast Asia, Hong Kong and South Korea on October 1, 2023, services in Taiwan were shut down on January 1, 2024.
 Since 2024, BabyTV has been managed by Disney's European, Middle East and African division.

 On March 28, 2024, BabyTV's transmission in The Netherlands, Portugal, and Scandinavia was hijacked to broadcast Russian propaganda.
 After a second incident on April 17; the network was pulled and moved to a new transponder with increased security.
 The network remains available in Armenia, and archived content from the network in Russian remains available on YouTube.

 On December 2, 2024, The Walt Disney Company announced that BabyTV would end in Brazil along with its sister channels (except for its ESPN channels) on February 28, 2025.
-In Hispanic America, the channel continues to operate.
+In Hispanic America, the channel will continue to operate.

 On April 29, 2025, Liquid Rock Entertainment was named as the international distributor for BabyTV's catalogue, acting on behalf of Disney Platform Distribution.